 IN YOUR RESEARCH ON JAPAN, YOU DESCRIBE A “DEMOGRAPHIC TIME BOMB.”
 WHAT IS THIS?

 Japanese women are getting more education and want to have a career.
 But within the home, gender equality is not on pace with workforce equality.
 Woman end up doing a “second shift” of housework and childcare when they return home from work.
 The result is that many women are waiting longer to get into a partnership.
 They are choosing, instead, to focus on their career.
 And when they do get married, they have fewer children.

 Japan’s population is projected to drop by one-sixth by 2020, and by 2025, 40 percent of the population will be 65 years of age or older.
 This means skyrocketing health care and pension costs as the population ages.
 The reduced number of young, homegrown workers entering the workforce and paying into the pension systems could undermine Japan’s economy.

 WHAT CAN JAPAN AND THE UNITED STATES DO TO INCREASE GENDER EQUALITY?

-Gender stereotypes are hard to break, and like it or not, we are all prone to engaging in stereotyping at one time or another.
+Gender stereotypes are hard to break and, like it or not, we are all prone to engaging in stereotyping at one time or another.
 It’s important to study our biases and quantify inequality, such as the work being conducted here at Harvard, so that we can understand how to effect change.

-As a society, we need to continue to encourage people to go beyond stereotypes and recognize the contributions that each individual, male or female, can make to the workplace and to relationships.
+As a society, we need to continue to encourage people to go beyond stereotypes and recognize the contributions that each individual, male or female, can make to the workplace and to relationships at home.